 - You will be given an .mbox file to download.
 Store it in a location you’ll remember.

-Voila.
-That wasn't too hard was it?
+That wasn’t too hard was it?
 Next sign in to the Horde account in which you wish to import the mail folder you just saved.

 Importing Your Emails Into Horde